radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ## Condition Event Contents

-The properties that determine the attributes that are published in the message can be found in the Event Contents section.
+The common properties that determine the attributes that are published in the message can be found in the Event Contents section.
 Transformation logic (scripting and/or attribute mapping) is based on the attributes published for the entries, so ensure all source attributes you want to use in the transformation are published by the connector.

 ### Granular Per Event Type Mode